 On the surface, Back 4 Blood appears to be a successor to Left 4 Dead and merely only that.
 That being said, Turtle Rock Studios have slipped in a brand new way to alter gameplay that will only add to the customization each player can have during a game.
-Called The Card System, these cards will be played by both players and the Game Director to change the typical survival experience.
+Called The Card System, these cards will be played by both players and the Game Director to change the typical survival experience and make it so no two gameplay sessions will be exactly alike.
 Here is what you need to know about The Card System in Back 4 Blood.

-When a mission starts in Back 4 Blood, the Game Director will play a Corruption Card.
+When a mission starts in Back 4 Blood, the Game Director will play a set of Corruption Cards.
 These are used to make the game more difficult for the cleaners.
-The examples given to us were that Corruption Cards could make larger hordes of enemies spawn in, make ammo harder to find, or generate a fog around the world, making it easier to get separated from your teammates and more challenging to save in the process.
+Examples of what effects the Corruption Cards could have on the game include making larger hordes of enemies spawn in, ammo harder to find, or generate a fog around the world, making it easier to get separated from your teammates and more challenging to save in the process.

 How to get cards?